WD-Scott/NBA-MVP-Prediction/README.md

 FG% is also highly correlated with PTS, so we drop that as well.
 This brings in BPM, which is highly correlated with OBPM, so we drop the latter in favor of the former since it captures both OBPM and DBPM.
 In replacing FG%, we now look at the next candidate feature, DWS and OWS, which are correlated with WS, so we do not include those.
 The next option is Rk_Year, which is highly correlated with Rk_Conf and likely captures more than just conference ranking, so we include Rk_Year instead of Rk_Conf.
 Finally, we get AST%.
 So, our final set of ten features are:

-- MP = Minutes Played.
+1. MP = Minutes Played
-- PTS = Points.
+2. PTS = Points
-- PER = Player Efficiency Rating (see <a href="https://www.basketball-reference.com/about/per.html">Calculating PER</a> for the formula).
+3. PER = Player Efficiency Rating (see <a href="https://www.basketball-reference.com/about/per.html">Calculating PER</a> for the formula)
-- VORP = Value Over Replacement Player
+4. VORP = Value Over Replacement Player
-- WS = Win Shares (see <a href="https://www.basketball-reference.com/about/ws.html">NBA Win Shares)</a> for information about how this feature is calculated).
+5. WS = Win Shares (see <a href="https://www.basketball-reference.com/about/ws.html">NBA Win Shares)</a> for information about how this feature is calculated)
-- TOV = Turnovers.
+6. TOV = Turnovers
-- STL% = Steal percentage.
+7. STL% = Steal percentage
-- BPM = Box Plus-Minus.
+8. BPM = Box Plus-Minus
-- Rk_Year = Team Ranking.
+9. Rk_Year = Team Ranking
-- AST% = Assist percentage.
+10. AST% = Assist percentage

 There are still some highly correlated features, but we proceed with these ten and save them to [df_selected.csv](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Data%20Files/df_selected.csv) to use for modeling.